kubernetes/kubernetes/docs/proposals/network-policy.md

   // List of ingress rules to be applied to the selected pods.
   // Traffic is allowed to a pod if Namespace.NetworkPolicy.Ingress.Isolation is undefined,
   // OR if the traffic source is the pod's local kubelet (for health checks),
-  // OR if Namespace.NetworkPolicy.Ingress.Isolation=DefaultDeny and the traffic matches at least
-  // one NetworkPolicyIngressRule across all of the NetworkPolicy
+  // OR if the traffic matches at least one NetworkPolicyIngressRule across all of the NetworkPolicy
   // objects whose podSelector matches the pod.
-  // If this field is nil, this NetworkPolicy allows all traffic.
+  // If this field is nil, this NetworkPolicy does not affect ingress to the selected pods.
   // If this field is non-nil but contains no rules, this NetworkPolicy allows no traffic.
   // If this field is non-nil and contains at least one rule, this NetworkPolicy allows any traffic
   // which matches at least one of the NetworkPolicyIngressRules in this list.